Isabel-prime/isabel-prime.github.io/_pages/teaching.md

 {% include base_path %}

+In Fall 2025, I am the Pedagogy Fellow for [Math 300: Teaching Undergraduate Mathematics](https://beta.my.harvard.edu/course/MATH300/2025-Fall/001).
+This course is required of all incoming mathematics graduate students, and helps to prepare them to teach math at Harvard, with an emphasis on active learning.
+The course focuses on the process of observation, practice, feedback, and reflection to provide insight into teaching and learning.

+### Seminars:

 In 2024, I organised the [zygotop](https://zygotop.github.io/) seminar at Harvard, an informal pedagogical seminar aimed at bridging the gap between the Kan seminar and [babytop](https://math.mit.edu/topology/babytop/).

 ### As a Teaching Fellow at Harvard: